ntblab/infant_neuropipe/prototype/link/scripts/iBEAT/convert_iBEAT-FS.md

 cp ${fs_dir}/raw/${SUBJ}-T1w.nii ${fs_dir}/raw/${SUBJ}-T1w_aligned.nii
 gzip ${fs_dir}/raw/${SUBJ}-T1w_aligned.nii

 If these are misaligned it is usually because the dimensionality is flipped.
-You can use fslswapdim to fix it and flirt.
+You can use fslswapdim to fix it.
+Flirt could be used to make translational changes manually, for instance sometimes the volume is shifted one FOV width to the left.

 For instance a common error will be that they are left/right flipped which can be fixed by doing: fslswapdim $input x -y z $output